PaddlePaddle/book/recognize_digits/README.en.md

 # Recognize Digits

-Source code of this tutorial is under [book/recognize_digits](https://github.com/PaddlePaddle/book/tree/develop/recognize_digits) For the first-time use, please refer to PaddlePaddle [installation instructions](http://www.paddlepaddle.org/doc_cn/build_and_install/index.html).
+Source code of this tutorial is under [book/recognize_digits](https://github.com/PaddlePaddle/book/tree/develop/recognize_digits).
+For the first-time use, please refer to PaddlePaddle [installation instructions](http://www.paddlepaddle.org/doc_cn/build_and_install/index.html).

 ## Introduction
-When we learn programming, the first program is typically printing “Hello World.”
-In Machine Learning, or Deep Learning, this is usually handwritten digit recognition with [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+When we learn programming, the first program is usually printing “Hello World.”
+In Machine Learning, or Deep Learning, this is handwritten digit recognition with [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
 Handwriting recognition is a typical image classification problem.
 The problem is relatively easy, and MNIST is a complete dataset.
-As a simple Computer Vision dataset, MNIST contains handwritten digits and corresponding labels (Fig. 1).
-An image is a 28x28 matrix, and a label corresponds to one of the 10 digits from 0 to 9.
+As a simple Computer Vision dataset, MNIST contains images of handwritten digits and corresponding labels (Fig. 1).
+An image is a 28x28 matrix, and a label is to one of the 10 digits from 0 to 9.
 Each image is normalized in size and centered.

 <p align="center">
 <img src="image/mnist_example_image.png" width="400"><br/>
 Fig. 1.
 Examples of MNIST images
 </p>

 MNIST dataset is made from [NIST](https://www.nist.gov/srd/nist-special-database-19) Special Database 3 (SD-3) and Special Database 1 (SD-1).
 Since SD-3 is labeled by staffs in U.S. Census Bureau, while SD-1 is labeled by high school students in U.S., SD-3 is cleaner and easier to recognize than SD-1 is.
-Yann LeCun et al. used half of samples from each of SD-1 and SD-3 for MNIST training set (60,000 samples) and test set (10,000 samples), where training set was labeled by 250 different annotators, and it was guaranteed that annotators of training set and test set are not completely overlapped.
+Yann LeCun et al. used half of samples from each of SD-1 and SD-3 to make MNIST training set (60,000 samples) and test set (10,000 samples), where training set was labeled by 250 different annotators, and it was guaranteed that annotators of training set and test set are not completely overlapped.

 Yann LeCun, one of the founders of Deep Learning, had huge contribution on handwritten character recognition in early dates, and proposed CNN (Convolutional Neural Network), which drastically improved recognition capability for handwritten characters.
 CNN is now a critical key for Deep Learning.
-From Yann LeCun’s first proposal of LeNet, to those winning models in ImageNet, such as VGGNet, GoogLeNet, ResNet, etc. (Please refer to [Image Classification](https://github.com/PaddlePaddle/book/tree/develop/image_classification) tutorial.)
-CNN achieved a series of impressive results in Image Classification tasks.
+From Yann LeCun’s first proposal of LeNet, to those winning models in ImageNet, such as VGGNet, GoogLeNet, ResNet, etc. (Please refer to [Image Classification](https://github.com/PaddlePaddle/book/tree/develop/image_classification) tutorial), CNN achieved a series of impressive results in Image Classification tasks.

 Many algorithms are tested on MNIST.
 In 1998, LeCun experimented single layer linear classifier, MLP (Multilayer Perceptron) and Multilayer CNN LeNet.
 These algorithms constantly reduced test error from 12% to 0.7% \[[1](#References)\].
 Since then, researchers worked on many algorithms such as k-NN (K-Nearest Neighbors) \[[2](#References)\], Support Vector Machine (SVM) \[[3](#References)\], Neural Networks \[[4-7](#References)\] and Boosting \[[8](#References)\], and applied various preprocessing methods, such as distortion removal, noise removal and blurring, to increase recognition accuracy.